 It’s camp season and that means sending mail to your children at camp.
 If they’re at a Jewish camp, decorate your envelopes with rubber-stamped Jewish designs.
 If they’re at a non-Jewish camp, do the same thing: stamp envelopes to them with Jewish themes.
 It’s a subtle reminder that they’re Jewish even in a secular environment.

 The designs, too, can be subtle.
 They don’t have to be Stars of David or “Shalom” written in Hebrew.
 As a matter of fact, those designs could embarrass many campers.

-When my daughters were campers, I alternated between stamping envelopes and packages with a hamsa and with a Torah pointer that pointed to their names.
+When my daughters were campers at a non-Jewish camp, I alternated between stamping envelopes and packages with a hamsa and with a Torah pointer that pointed to their names.
 Only my daughters and any Jews who handled the mail “got” it.
 It was like a secret message.

 After my daughters became counselors, I did the same thing.
 Now that they’re post-counselor camp employees, I still use the hamsa and Torah pointer stamps when I send them mail.

 Check the web for hamsa and other Jewish rubber stamps.
 You can get the Torah pointer at Zum Gali Gali Rubber Stamps, a small company in Newton Highlands.
 The Torah pointer is under “Symbols.”

 This post has been contributed by a third party.
 The opinions, facts and any media content are presented solely by the author, and JewishBoston assumes no responsibility for them.
 Want to add your voice to the conversation?
 Publish your own post here.